conda/conda/docs/source/build.rst

   install time.
 This works by padding the build prefix with null terminators, so that the length of the binary file remains the same.
 Due to this, the install prefix must be shorter than the build prefix.
 It is recommended to build packages with ``binary_has_prefix_files`` in a very long build prefix.
-The easiest way to do this is to install miniconda into a long prefix, such as ``~/veryveryveryveryveryveryveryveryveryveryveryveryveryveryveryveryaveryveryveryveryverylongprefixminiconda``.
+  The easiest way to do this is to install miniconda into a long prefix, such as ``~/very/very/very/very/very/very/very/very/very/very/very/very/very/very/very/very/longprefixminiconda``.
+Note that on Linux, shebang lines longer than 127 characters will not work.
   Future versions of conda-build may do this automatically.